wp-plugins/gallerylink/readme.txt

 How to use
 Please set the default value in the setting page.

 * Please upload the data to the data directory (topurl) by the FTP software.
-At the same time upload thumbnail.

 Please add new Page.
 Please write a short code in the text field of the Page.
 Please go in Text mode this task.